I-IAMBATMAN-N/multi-step-form-main/README-template.md

 Users should be able to:

-✔ - Complete each step of the sequence 🎉
+🎉✔DONE✔🎉 - Complete each step of the sequence
-✔ - See a summary of their selections on the final step and confirm their order 🎉 ✔ - View the optimal layout for the interface depending on their device's screen size 🎉 ✔ - See hover and focus states for all interactive elements on the page 🎉
+🎉✔DONE✔🎉 - See a summary of their selections on the final step and confirm their order 🎉✔DONE✔🎉 - View the optimal layout for the interface depending on their device's screen size 🎉✔DONE✔🎉 - See hover and focus states for all interactive elements on the page

 ### Screenshot